The BLiSS Trail

 Red Phone Box Book and DVD Exchange on the BLiSS Trail

-Another delightful feature of the BLiSS Trail is the charming Red Phone Box Book and DVD Exchange outside Balquhidder Village Hall.
-This repurposed relic of the past has been lovingly transformed into a creative community hub, embodying the spirit of the BLiSS Trail by combining heritage, art, and local engagement.
+Another fun stop on the BLiSS Trail is the Red Phone Box Book and DVD Exchange outside Balquhidder Village Hall.
+This old phone box has been given a new purpose as a little community library, fitting right in with the trail’s mix of creativity and local character.

 Marketing Support